 - The over-retention of data that is no longer required by the organization

-Administrators may specify an expiration period in days for Office 365 Groups, such as 90, 180 or 365 days.
-If a service which is backed by an Office 365 group is inactive for the expiration period, group owners are notified and if no action is taken then the Office 365 Group and all its related services including Microsoft Teams will be deleted.
+Administrators can specify an expiration period in days for Office 365 Groups (such as 90, 180 or 365 days).
+If a service backed by an Office 365 group is inactive for the expiration period, group owners are notified.
+If no action is taken, then the Office 365 Group and all its related services including Microsoft Teams are deleted.

-The over-retention of data in a Microsoft Team can pose litigation risks to organizations, and the use of expiration policies is a recommended method for protecting the organization.
+The over-retention of data in a Microsoft Team can pose litigation risks to organizations.
+The use of expiration policies is a recommended method for protecting the organization.
 Combined with built-in retention labels and policies, Microsoft 365 helps ensure that organizations are only retaining the data required to meet regulatory compliance obligations.

 Teams: Integrate custom requirements with ease

 Microsoft Teams enables self-service creation of Teams by default.
-However, many regulated organizations wish to control and understand which collaboration spaces are currently in use by employees, which spaces contain sensitive data, and who the owners are of spaces throughout their organization.
-To facilitate these controls, Microsoft 365 allows organizations to disable self-service Teams creation and, using built-in Microsoft 365 business process automation tools such as Power Apps and Power Automate, allows organizations to build simple processes to request a new Team.
+However, many regulated organizations want to control and understand which collaboration spaces are currently in use by employees, which spaces contain sensitive data, and who the owners are of spaces throughout their organization.
+To facilitate these controls, Microsoft 365 allows organizations to disable self-service Teams creation.
+Also, using built-in Microsoft 365 business process automation tools, such as Power Apps and Power Automate, allows organizations to build simple processes to request a new Team.
 Completing an easy to use form, an approval can be automatically requested by a manager.
 Once approved, the Team can be automatically provisioned and the requestor is sent a link to their new Team.
-By building such processes, organizations may also integrate custom requirements to facilitate other business processes.
+By building such processes, organizations can also integrate custom requirements to facilitate other business processes.

 Provide Secure and Compliant Collaboration in the Energy Industry

-As mentioned, Microsoft Office 365 and Office 365 U.S. Government have each achieved FedRAMP ATO at the Moderate Impact Level, and Azure and Azure Government have achieved a FedRAMP High P-ATO which represents the highest level of FedRAMP authorization.
+As mentioned, Microsoft Office 365 and Office 365 U.S. Government have each achieved FedRAMP ATO at the Moderate Impact Level.
+Azure and Azure Government have achieved a FedRAMP High P-ATO which represents the highest level of FedRAMP authorization.
 Additionally, the FedRAMP moderate control set encompasses all of the NERC CIP requirements, thereby allowing energy industry organizations ("registered entities") to leverage existing FedRAMP authorizations as a scalable and efficient approach to addressing NERC audit requirements.
-However, its important to note that FedRAMP is not a point-in-time certification but an assessment and authorization program that includes provisions for continuous monitoring.
-Although this provision applies primarily to the CSP, Microsoft customers operating Bulk Electric Systems are responsible for ensuring their own compliance with NERC CIP standards and it is generally a recommended practice to continuously monitor the organization's compliance posture to help ensure ongoing compliance with regulations.
+However, it's important to note that FedRAMP is not a point-in-time certification but an assessment and authorization program that includes provisions for continuous monitoring.
+Although this provision applies primarily to the CSP, Microsoft customers operating Bulk Electric Systems are responsible for ensuring their own compliance with NERC CIP standards.
+It is generally a recommended practice to continuously monitor the organization's compliance posture to help ensure ongoing compliance with regulations.

 Microsoft provides a key tool to assist with monitoring compliance with regulations over time:

-The workflow-based capabilities built into Compliance Manager allow energy organizations to transform and digitize their regulatory compliance processes.
-Traditionally, challenges faced by compliance teams in the energy industry include:
+The workflow capabilities built into Compliance Manager allow energy organizations to transform and digitize their regulatory compliance processes.
+Traditionally, compliance teams in the energy industry face the following challenges: